On the convergence of the Born series for Coulomb potentials

 \subsection{Example of smoothing behavior: $ X=\overline{\bbR^3}$}

 The free retarded Green function on Minkowski spacetime (solving the \emph{forward} inhomogeneous problem) is simply

 That is, for $f\in C_{\mathrm{c}}^\infty(\bbR^{1,3})$,

 (As above, we abuse notation by confusing the Schwartz kernel with the corresponding operator.)
 The Schwartz kernel of this operator is manifestly in no better a Sobolev space than $H^{-1/2-0}_{\loc}$ in the spacetime region $t>0$.
-The spectral-theoretic viewpoint on the full propagator, with
+In dealing with the perturbed propagator $G$ we of course lack such explicit formulas, but can nonetheless adopt the spectral-theoretic viewpoint; writing the propagator as

-likewise gives us no higher regularity than $H^{-1/2-0}_{\loc}$, and without any a priori information about the location of singularities.
+likewise gives us no higher regularity than $H^{-1/2-0}_{\loc}$, and now without any a priori information about the location of singularities.
 It maps $L^2_{\mathrm{c}}(\bbR^{1,3})$ to a space no better than $H^1_\loc$ in spacetime, as can be seen by unitarity of the evolution on the appropriate energy space, together with Duhamel's principle.

 By contrast, let us now examine the mapping properties of the $j$th term in the high-frequency Dyson series.
 Fix $A>0$ and $F_0\Subset \RR^3$ compact.
 Let $\tF =[0,A] \times F_0 \Subset \RR^{1,3}.$ Then for $f \in L^2(\tF)$,